Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Groups without free subsemigroups on two generators

-To start the proof, we will define a "local minimal invariant set" $K_{1}$ in a left-neighbourhood of $p$.
-The set $K_{1}$ accumulates to $p$ and we will see later that any element of $G'_{1}$ fixes the points of $K_{1}$ in a left-neighbourhood of $p$.
+To start the proof, we will define a ``local minimal invariant subset'' $K_{1}$ in a left-neighbourhood of $p$.
+The subset $K_{1}$ accumulates to $p$ and we will see later that any element of $G'_{1}$ fixes the points of $K_{1}$ in a left-neighbourhood of $p$.